trade-export/next-ops/README.md

 ## Development

-* All sprints are two weeks long and run from Monday to the following Friday.
+* All sprints are two weeks long and run from Monday to the following Friday
-* All sprint development is done in feature branches that get merged back to develop.
+* All sprint development is done in feature branches that get merged back to develop
 * The develop branch are deployed to the development environment
-* This is environment is dedicated to developers only, so it is not a reliable environment to perform any e2e testings
+* This environment is dedicated to developers only, so it is not a reliable environment to perform any e2e testings

 ## QA

-* Before the demo on the second Thursday of the sprint (by 5pm EST), development is merged to master branch (release branch)
+* Before the demo, on the second Thursday of the sprint (by 5pm EST), development is merged to main branch (release branch)
 * A latest release is automatically created post a successful PR (Semantic Release)
-* Release is then deployed automatically to QA Env
+* Release is then deployed automatically to QA Environment
 * The team that owns that repo/service is responsible for creating the release (vX.X.X), and therefore confirming that the service is running properly in QA
 * Ticket validation/e2e testing is done in QA
 * Release candidates are indentified and kept ready for the production release

 ## Production Release

 * QA must sign off on the release before we release to production.
-Ideally this happens the day before the release.
+Ideally this happens the day before the release
-* QA will give a thumbs up in #releases with a link to TestRail including the test cases run to confirm the release is ready.
+* QA will give a thumbs up in #releases with a link to TestRail including the test cases run to confirm the release is ready
-* The dev teams cannot determine if a release is ready.
+* The dev teams cannot determine if a release is ready
-* Releases will happen at 8am eastern on the Tuesday after the sprint is over, on a Google Meet.
+* Releases will happen at 8am eastern on the Tuesday after the sprint is over, on a Google Meet
 * Attendance is required by the following:
      * One member from each team with code going to production
      * DevOps
      * Someone from QA
-* It is the responsibility of each team to confirm their service is up and running in production.
+* It is the responsibility of each team to confirm their service is up and running in production
-* Once it’s been determined that everything has been deployed and all migrations have been run, QA will run a set of sanity tests and post the results to #releases with a link to the TestRail tests that were run.
+* Once it’s been determined that everything has been deployed and all migrations have been run, QA will run a set of sanity tests and post the results to #releases with a link to the TestRail tests that were run

 ## Exceptions